OpenSourceEconomics/respy/doc/source/tutorial.rst

 As a user of the **respy** package, we usually either want to simulate a synthetic sample form the model or start an estimation run.
-At the heart of our interaction with the **respy** package is the *RobupyCls*.
+At the heart of our interaction with the **respy** package is the *RespyCls*.
 This classes processes the user's model specification.
 We can initialize an instance of the class by passing in the location of the model initialization file.
 ::

     from respy import RespyCls